Advice to the Newly Engaged

 Do not assume someone else is paying for the wedding without having the conversation.
 Make sure you know exactly what they are willing to spend and how involved they want to be.
 The chances are, if they are paying, they are going to want to have control...
 Are you comfortable with that?

 Your wedding location is also a big decision!
 Do you want to get married where you live?
 Where you are from?
 Where your fiancé is from? or do you want to get married at a total destination location?
 Creating a pros & cons list can be extremely helpful in this decision.
 Is there a reason holding you back from going where you want, such as a family member who is unable to travel?
 What is the availability of vendors at the locations you are considering?
 Will it cost you a fortune to get rentals to the location?
-Check back in a few weeks to read my blog on 'Finding The Perfect Venue', to learn more!
+Check out our blog on 'Finding The Perfect Venue', to learn more!

 Tip #3: Have The Wedding You Want To Have